How Do You Remove Popcorn Ceiling Texture?

 • Wear proper safety gear: When removing popcorn ceilings, always wear a respirator, eye protection, and gloves to protect yourself from dust and other debris.

-• Running an Air Purifier with a HEPA Filter, or opening windows will help remove airborne dust from the house.
+• Running an Air Purifier with a HEPA Filter or opening windows will help remove airborne dust from the house.

 How To Remove Popcorn Ceilings: